 LISTENING AND RESPONDING

 One clue that you are listening is that you are responding.
 Listening always requires a response from us.
 Obedience is not separate from listening, but a step toward listening’s completion.
 In fact, the word obedience stems from the Latin word ob + audire meaning “to” + “listen.”
-To obey literally means to listen to!
+To obey literally means to listen!
 James states this truth this way: “Obey God’s message!
-Don’t fool yourself by just listening to it” James 1:22.
-Proper listening always leads toward action.
+Don’t fool yourself by just listening to it” (James 1:22).
+Proper listening always leads to action.

 What would happen?